ngamradt/boilerplate-jamstack-website-static/README.md

-# Boilerplate Jamstack Website Static Resources
+# Jamstack Website Static Resources

 Large static assets for the Jamstack website should be put in this repository.